openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-imageanimator.md

 ImageAnimator()

-Since API version 10, this API is supported in ArkTS widgets.
+This API can be used in ArkTS widgets since API version 10.

 ## Attributes